 The Purchaser shall preschedule and deliver Purchaser’s share of the Canadian Entitlement from Purchaser’s Output and not from an alternate source.
 The District may request documentation of the source of such schedules.

-If Purchaser elects to take Purchaser’s Output via a pseudo tie with a host BA, Purchaser shall preschedule and deliver its share of the Canadian Entitlement obligation from the Purchaser’s host balancing authority area to the District’s balancing authority area.
+If Purchaser elects to take Purchaser’s Output via a pseudo tie with a host BA, Purchaser shall preschedule and deliver its share of the Canadian Entitlement obligation from the Purchaser’s host BAA to the District’s BAA.
 This Canadian Entitlement Energy schedule shall be supplied by the Purchaser’s Output and not from an alternate source.
 The District may request documentation of the source of such schedules.

-Purchaser shall be solely responsible for any and all carbon, and/or carbon mitigation costs and obligations caused by Purchaser’s schedules, imports or other activity impacting the District’s Balancing Authority Area for any purpose.
+Purchaser shall be solely responsible for any and all carbon, and/or carbon mitigation costs and obligations caused by Purchaser’s schedules, imports or other activity impacting the District’s BAA for any purpose.
 Purchaser shall reimburse the District for all costs and expenses incurred by the District as a result of any carbon, and/or carbon mitigation costs and obligations caused by Purchaser’s schedules, imports or other activity impacting the District’s BAA.
 Any amounts owing by the Purchaser to the District pursuant to this provision shall be due and payable per Section 5(c) and subject to the provisions of Sections 5(d), (f), and (g) of this Contract.

 SECTION 7.
 POINTS OF DELIVERY/TRANSMISSION